quent1grs/Groupie-Tracker/README.md

 ## Play with your friends

 To play with your friends make a connection sharing on the computer that hosts and runs the project.
 Your friends will have to connect to it.
+You can also rent a server and host the project on it.
-Create a game in the game of your choice and give the code to join the game to your friends!!
+Create a room in the game of your choice and share the code to let your friends join you.

 ## Dependency You Need To start